-In June 2021, the Company entered into two agreements pursuant to each of which it would acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.
+In June 2021, the Company entered into two agreements pursuant to each of which it agreed to acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.
 The purchase price to be paid for each is \$42.0 million, plus an amount necessary for iStar to achieve the greater of a 1.25x multiple and a 9% return on its investment.
 In addition, each Ground Lease provides for a leasehold improvement allowance up to a maximum of \$83.0 million, which obligation would be assumed by the Company upon acquisition.
-There can be no assurance that the conditions to closing will be satisfied and that the Company will acquire the properties and Ground Leases from iStar.
+In January 2022, iStar sold the Ground Leases to an investment fund in which iStar owns a noncontrolling interest and an existing shareholder (which is affiliated with one of the Company's independent directors) owns a noncontrolling interest.
+There can be no assurance that the conditions to closing will be satisfied and that the Company will acquire the properties and Ground Leases from the investment fund.

-In March 2021, the Company entered into an agreement pursuant to which, subject to certain conditions being met, it would acquire 100% of the limited liability company interests in the owner of a fee estate subject to a Ground Lease on which a multi-family project is currently being constructed.
-In March 2021, iStar originated a \$75.0 million construction loan commitment to the Ground Lease tenant and acquired the Ground Lease for \$16.1 million. iStar subsequently sold the loan commitment to an entity in which it has a noncontrolling interest.
+In March 2021, the Company entered into an agreement pursuant to which, subject to certain conditions being met, it agreed to acquire 100% of the limited liability company interests in the owner of a fee estate subject to a Ground Lease on which a multi-family project is currently being constructed.
+In March 2021, iStar originated a \$75.0 million construction loan commitment to the Ground Lease tenant and acquired the Ground Lease for \$16.1 million. iStar subsequently sold the loan commitment to an entity in which it has a noncontrolling interest and an existing shareholder (which is affiliated with one of the Company's independent directors) owns a noncontrolling interest.
 The Ground Lease documents contained future funding obligations to the Ground Lease tenant of approximately \$11.9 million of deferred purchase price and \$52.0 million of leasehold improvement allowance upon achievement of certain milestones.
 Subsequent to the origination, iStar funded approximately \$6.0 million of the deferred purchase price to the Ground Lease tenant.
 The Company's acquisition of the ground lessor entity closed in September 2021.
 The total consideration paid was \$24.8 million and the Company assumed the obligation for the remaining future funding obligations to the Ground Lease tenant.

-In February 2021, the Company acquired land and simultaneously structured and entered into a Ground Lease as part of the Ground Lease tenant's recapitalization of an existing hotel property. iStar provided a \$50.0 million loan to the Company's Ground Lease tenant for the recapitalization of the leasehold.
+In February 2021, the Company acquired land and simultaneously structured and entered into a Ground Lease as part of the Ground Lease tenant's recapitalization of an existing hotel property. iStar provided a \$50.0 million loan to the

+Company's Ground Lease tenant for the recapitalization of the leasehold.
 The Company paid iStar \$1.9 million of additional consideration in connection with this investment.